-While interim TRPs have been considered for South Pacific albacore and skipjack, discussions and analyses for bigeye and yellowfin tuna have not progressed past identification of 'minimum' TRP levels that are consistent with specified risks of the stock falling below the LRP (e.g. SPC-OFP, 2019).
+While an interim TRP has been specified for South Pacific albacore, and discussions are ongoing on the updated interim TRP level for skipjack, discussions and analyses for bigeye and yellowfin tuna have not progressed past identification of 'minimum' TRP levels that are consistent with specified risks of the stock falling below the LRP (e.g. SPC-OFP, 2019).
 As noted in previous papers, the choice of a TRP can be based on a combination of biological, ecological and socio-economic considerations, which would likely imply higher TRP levels than the 'minimums' calculated therein.

-Within CMM 2020-01, interim objectives for the bigeye and yellowfin stock were specified as: 'pending agreement on a target reference point the spawning biomass depletion ratio (SB/SB ${F=0}$) is to be maintained at or above the average SB/SB ${F=0}$ for 2012-2015'.
+Within CMM 2020-01, interim objectives for the bigeye and yellowfin stock were specified as: 'pending agreement on a target reference point the spawning biomass depletion ratio ($SB/SB{F=0}$) is to be maintained at or above the average $SB/SB{F=0}$ for 2012-2015'.
 This provides some guidance against which candidate TRP levels can be viewed.